rachelando/scaffolding/source/8b-quiz.rst

 	</div>
 	</div>

-Thank you for using EarlyAccess!
+That's it!
+Thank you for participating in this study.
-We hope you are now better able to appreciate the importance of accessibility in web design!